robjwood/dfet/README.md

 ## Potential improvements

 + I've used Vue components but it may be worth considering if web components could be used effectively.
-+ Compress the images larger images more aggressively.
++ Compress the larger images more aggressively.
 + Writing automated accessibility test would help to catch more obvious accessibility issues while developing.
 + Some of the light grey on white text doesn't provide sufficient contrast so I'd suggest using a darker grey.